a14m/rm/README.md

 since you've reached this page,I assume you did the same bad thing I did before.

-after using `rm very_important_file` you can't figure out how to retrieve the file.
+after using `rm very_important_file` you can't figure out how to retrieve that file.
 I'm not sure how to retrive that file, but I came to write this to avoid doing the same stupid mistake ever again.

 you can thank me later :D

+This is custom script used to avoid deleting files forever instead files will be moved to /Users/user_name/.Trash folder

+This script **only works if you invoked it directly from the terminal** `rm file`

+**it doesn't work if any script used `rm some_file` or if you used `rm` in other scripts**

+and this is done for your own safety, but if you need it to work with other scripts,

+please feel free to contact me and i'll instruct you on how to enable that

 -----